-Measure 28: Customer caseload per counseling/case management team member
+Customer caseload per counseling/case management team member Measure 28:

-Action (check one) ١.
-ACLIOIT OHIC , .
+Action (check one): nitacting DOVI

-Requesting Revision to Approved Measure $\boxtimes$ Change in Data Sources or Measurement Methodologies Requesting New Measure $\boxtimes$ Backup for Performance Outcome and Output Measure
+Requesting Revision to Approved Measure

+Change in Data Sources or Measurement Methodologies

 The definition and methodology for this measure conforms to that of DVR.

 Data from the Client Rehabilitation Information System (CRIS) will be used.
 Data for the measures will be produced directly from CRIS using a programmed reporting process to extract data entered on clients at the field office level.